NxNiki/docker_moshcourse/README.md

   Environment variables

 Docker starts a container using an image.
-A container is a special process that has its own file system, which is provided by the image.
-Instead of launching an application and running it inside a typical process, we tell docker to run it inside a container.
+A container is a special process with its own file system, provided by the image.
+Instead of launching and running an application inside a typical process, we tell docker to run it inside a container.

-Beauty of Docker:
+The beauty of Docker:
-An image can be pushed to a Docker registry (Docker Hub), then it can be put on any machines running docker.
+An image can be pushed to a Docker registry (Docker Hub), then put on any machines running Docker.
 We can pack an application with an image and run it anywhere.

 Create Dockerfile: